spencerlachance/cs4500p1/report/doc.md

 * Implemented serialization and deserialization of Object, String, all vectors, columns, Message subclasses, and DataFrame.
 * Implemented the KVStore and Application classes.
 They now run properly on a single node.
 * The network layer was integrated into the KVStore class.
 Now an application can run with multiple nodes and nodes correctly share data between their KVStores.
 However, entire dataframes are still being serialized and put into KVStores which isn't scalable.
-* Implemented the DistributedVector class so that DataFrames' contents are all serialized and kept in the KVStore.
+* Implemented the DistributedVector class so that DataFrames' contents are all serialized and distributed across each nodes' KVStores.
 * Implemented the KDStore class so the Application layer can still put and get DataFrames.
+* Got the word count and degress of Linus applications working.
 ## What is left to do:
-* Get the word count and degress of Linus applications working.
-* Maybe add logic so that the Chunks are stored on different nodes, right now they're all stored on the same node as the DataFrame.
-If this hurts performance, I'll skip it because the system is already pretty slow.
 * Revamp serialization, it's pretty ugly right now.
+* Clean up unused code